MetalHexx/ng-nx-tabbed-portal/README.md

 # ng-nx-tabbed-portal
-A POC using NX with Angular, Tailwind CSS, Storybook and Cypress.
+A exploratory POC using NX with Angular, Tailwind CSS, Storybook and Cypress.
 Work in progress.

 ## Steps taken:
 #### *Note: Steps loosely correlate to the repo commit history*